Group participating in an outdoor team-building activity, assembling geometric pieces on grass.

 7. Red Rocks & Surroundings – Denver, CO

-Best for: Active teams that enjoy hiking or being outdoors.
+Best for: Active teams that enjoy hiking.

 Pro tip: Include creative photo challenges on the iconic amphitheatre steps.